allisonburtch/Critical-Theory-of-Technology/syllabus.md

 ## Week 7 - Privacy and Surveillance
 * Friday, November 21st, 1pm

-## Week 7 - Political Change and Riots
+## Week 8 - Political Change and Riots
-* Friday, November 28th, 1pm (This is Thanksgiving weekend - perhaps we should reschedule this to an earlier day?)
+* Tuesday, November 25th, 1pm (This is Thanksgiving weekend - perhaps we should reschedule this to an earlier day?)
 	* Jean Baudrillard
 	* Alan Badiou
 	* Critical Art Ensemble

-##Weeks 8 - 10
+##Weeks 9 - Final Class
-We'll discuss the content and structure of the final weeks soon.
-Perhaps there is an area of study that SFPC students wish to explore, perhaps this is spent preparing and discussing our final project together.
+Design and make the final project into a zine from blog posts.
+* Friday, December 5th

 ### Links
 * [Students](https://github.com/allisonburtch/Critical-Theory-of-Technology#students-blogs)